Safety and Risks of Bariatric Surgery

 Research has also found that mortality from other causes decreases after bariatric surgery.
 In fact, individuals can see up to an 89% reduction in mortality after gastric sleeve or gastric bypass surgeries.
 There is a highly significant decrease in deaths from specific diseases as well.

-Every surgery includes different individual risks.
-Your medical history is thoroughly reviewed with our team to ensure your personal risk is minimized.
-It is important to discuss your concerns or specific risks for each surgery with our surgeons.
+No two patients are the same, so each surgery comes with different individual risks.
+Our team will look closely at your medical history and talk it over thoroughly with you as to ensure your personal risk is minimized.
+It is important to ask questions and it’s especially key to discuss your concerns or specific risks for each surgery with our surgeons.

 Interested in more information?
-Please attend one of our FREE seminars for details on the safety and risks of bariatric surgery.
+Consider attending one of our FREE seminars for details on the safety and risks of bariatric surgery.

 Trackback from your site.